Explore the Political Science degree program

 - POS 365 Comparative Government and Politics (3 credits) – Analysis and comparison of the political systems and processes of selected countries.

-For students pursuing the 36-hour concentration, you'll take an additional two upper-level political science courses (for another 6 credit hours) that you have not previously taken.
+For students pursuing the 42-hour concentration, you'll take one upper-level political science course (for another 3 credit hours) that you have not previously taken.

 Popular pairings